Fighting In The Dark

 There are so many beautiful and diverse things and so many beautiful and diverse people in the world, and I can't fathom what makes so many hate and fear all that beauty and want to destroy it, or what makes them desire to use it to the satisfaction of their own greed or their desire to dominate.
 The world could be so much better, and so many seem to want to keep it bad and make it worse.

-A new thing has been having an untidy birth over the last decades or centuries; it's the idea that we actually might actually become a nation of equality for all, one that actually is welcome to all, and actually does seek justice for all.
-It's the idea that women are people, that Black people are people, that sick and disabled people are people, that people in poverty are people, that foreigners are people, that all people are people, that being a person is not a matter of being able to afford it or earn it, and that everyone has earned life already.
+A new thing has been having an untidy birth over the last decades or centuries; it's the idea that we might actually become a nation of equality for all, one that actually is welcome to all, and actually does seek justice for all.
+It's the idea that women are people, that Black people are people, that sick and disabled people are people, that people in poverty are people, that foreigners are people, that all people are people, that being a person is not a matter of being able to afford it or earn it, that everyone has earned life already.

 But as you may have heard, a few days ago, for reasons everyone is arguing over, we re-elected a gang of fascist christian bigots who really have done nothing over the last many years but promise to kill the lovely thing that's being born—I suppose because they think that killing it will stave off the inevitable death of the unsustainable old thing they're clinging to, which is the mandate of their own blamelessness and supremacy.